Clustering the Sketch: A Novel Approach to Embedding Table Compression: What didn't work

 \end{description}

-Here are some variations of the CQR method: \begin{description} \item[Earlier clustering] We currently have two versions of the CQR method: CQR half, where clustering happens at the middle of the first epoch, and CQR, where clustering happens at the end of the first epoch.
+Here are some variations of the CCE method: \begin{description} \item[Earlier clustering] We currently have two versions of the CCE method: CCE half, where clustering happens at the middle of the first epoch, and CCE, where clustering happens at the end of the first epoch.
 We observe that when we cluster earlier, the result is slightly worse.
-Though in our case the CQR half method still outperforms the QR concat method.
+Though in our case the CCE half method still outperforms the CE concat method.

-\item[More parameters before clustering] The CQR method allows using two number of parameters, one in Step 1 where we follow the QR hybrid method to get a sketch, and one in Step 3 where we follow the QR concat method.
+\item[More parameters before clustering] The CCE method allows using two number of parameters, one in Step 1 where we follow the CE hybrid method to get a sketch, and one in Step 3 where we follow the CE concat method.
 We thought that by using more parameters at the beginning, we would be able to get a better set of index pointer tables.
 However, the experiment suggested that the training is faster but the terminal performance is not significantly better.